 After experimenting with several rituals to begin our class, our favorite became a brief, renewing and refocusing centering exercise.
 Besides creating an optimum stress level, this ritual combined with our practice in shifting attitudes and perspectives in an accepting environment resulted in an incredibly supportive community.
 In one class, there were three tragedies: 1. one of the students was involved in a car accident 2. another student’s spouse was severely burned in a furnace fire 3. a third student’s spouse suddenly died.
 The outpouring of support for these students from their classmates was inspiring.
 And this was in a class from two programs: management and nursing.
 We were not starting with an integrated group where everyone knew each other, but rather drawing from two “teams”.

 Successful leaders and teams I coach choose to begin regularly scheduled meetings with the ritual of reviewing vision and values and/or successes.
 As part of a culture task force while serving on a global board we instituted the ritual of virtual coffee breaks (yes, more than a decade prior to the pandemic!).
 With our global business environment, planned time to network more informally builds relationships, intensifying bonds and creative collaboration, with positive organizational culture results.
 Meeting times can be rotated or scheduled so no one is waking in the middle of the night to participate.

 What powerful rituals does your team or organization have in place?
 How do you communicate your beliefs and values both within your system and to others?
 How do your rituals intensify bonds and loyalties?
 What focus do they provide?
 How do they honor and leverage the legacy of past contributors?
 What are your rituals’ results?
-How have they shifted (or not) during the pandemic?
+How have they shifted (or not) in recent years?
 I invite you to share them in the comments!

 The first two and a half minutes of this video provides an example of the powerful team building rituals’ results of beginning meetings with a time of centering.